todiane/corri-construction-p3/README.md

 ## Acknowledgements

-Code Institute women-in-tech group for their support during huddles.
+Code Institute women-in-tech group for their support during huddles and when reviewing my code.

+Peer-review slack channel for help trying to find any issues/break the code.

 Travis.media community - To help with date/hours/time function so it worked correctly

-My mentor
+My mentor Andre Aquilina for teaching me about the proper structure for code - e.g. imports, functions, main code and for encouraging me to create the database.